 As junk food ruins the taste buds for healthy food, I saw that my distractions were keeping my desire for the Lord and profitable things down at a lower level.

-As I tried to cut down or remove many distractions, I found that my desire to spend more time with the Lord grew, and be in the Word more.
-I had more desire for profitable things.
-It wasn't so much of a chore anymore to do them, but I actually started being eager and excited to do them.
+As I tried to cut down or remove many distractions, I found that my desire to spend more time with the Lord grew, and to be in the Word more.
+My desire for a lot of the distractions themselves that were hindering me, actually went down to almost zero.
+I had more desire for profitable things, and being in Scripture turns from being a "Bible study exercise" into "private, intimate time with my Lord" that is exciting to look forward to.

-2. We will begin to value time with PEOPLE more, and time with THINGS less.
+2. We will begin to value time with God and people more, and time with 'things' less.

 My definition of “Fun” Changed.

-I started enjoy fellowship with my family in the Lord much more.
+I started to enjoy fellowship with my family in the Lord much more.
 To be more excited to talk of the things of God.
+I enjoyed listening to sermons more, and reading good Christian books more as if I was sitting in fellowship with the saints that wrote them.

-As Rebekah must have been excited to ask about Isaac on the way, You can tell when someone has this heart of devotion because their ears perk up with excitement when someone starts to talk of their Savior and things concerning Him!
+As Rebekah must have been excited to ask Abraham's servant about Isaac on the way, you can tell when someone has this heart of devotion because their ears perk up with excitement when someone starts to talk of their Savior and things concerning Him!

 3. Our time will become more productive with profitable things.

-I had more free time after giving up some things that choked my time and energy and so I found myself with time to meet needs which I was neglecting before, for example - helping more with chores around the house that needed to be done.
-Or Being faithful with time at work, helping the kids with things they need, being available for others.
+I had more free time after giving up some things that choked my time and energy and so I found myself with time to meet needs which I was neglecting before.

 4. We will experience more peace throughout the day, overcoming anxiousness and irritation.